sammyCHY/devops_project/Docker-Images/docker-images.md

 ### Introduction to Docker Images

 Docker images are the building blocks of containers.
-They are lightweight, portable, and self-sufficient packages that contain everything neede to run a software application, including the code, runtime, libraries, and system tools.
+They are lightweight, portable, and self-sufficient packages that contain everything needed to run a software application, including the code, runtime, libraries, and system tools.
 Images are created from a set of instructions known as a Dockerfile, which specifies the environment and configuration for the application.

 ### Pulling Images for Docker Hub